 Abstract cover designs have a way of communicating a message while leaving it loose enough to be open-ended.
 With nothing but shapes, interesting color palettes and clever compositions, these book covers can conjure a mood or hint at a certain idea without crossing over into the explicit.
 Harnessing the subtleties of image making, abstract covers are attuned to nuances such as a slightly more rounded corner or a somewhat sharper edge, which can greatly impact the derived meaning.

 Designer and artist James Victore’s work for Do Books publishers utilizes the power of abstraction.
 On his website, James describes his thinking behind the series: “Each book carries one simple idea, like baking, birth, sea salt or telling a story.
 My personal challenge was to illuminate these simple ideas with a cliche, but always stretched to its limit— even to the edge of legibility.”
-James’ cover for Why Beauty is Key to Everything shows a paper cut-out of an abstract shape, which could represent just about anything from an ornamental statue to the cuts of a key, set against a pristine background.
+James’ cover for the design book Why Beauty is Key to Everything shows a paper cut-out of an abstract shape, which could represent just about anything from an ornamental statue to the cuts of a key, set against a pristine background.
 The resulting image touches at the concept of beauty in a way that is far from literal, calling on each reader’s personal associations.

 06. Photography brings in real world imagery